nicosommi/tetris-web/README.md

 - make it similar to theme c palace and adjusting a theme
 - add one more level of complexity: scarsity for I, etc
 - complete other themes
-- hide first 3 lines?
+- hide first 3 lines?ù
+- put keybindings as part of the joystick?

 ## DONE